 Incorporate “click triggers” like the incentives mentioned above to add motivation or alleviate a fear or concern.
 For example, “No credit card required” or “Cancel anytime” can go a long way to alleviate anxiety, while “Limited time offer” or “Only 1 left in stock” adds a sense of urgency.

 Clarity and friction are two great categories to start with that have high potential for return.
-But, if you’re looking for a more systematic way to prioritize things, try using a 5-point ranking system to rate the level of usability and revenue impact:
+If you’re looking for a more systematic way to prioritize things, try using this 5-point ranking system:

-Whether you’re creating new landing pages or optimizing old ones, our team is here to help.
-Contact our Creative Team to learn more.
+Whether you’re creating new landing pages or optimizing old ones, we’re here to help: